 - “should”, “must” or “strongly recommended” - it is expected that schools will implement these changes.

 Nothing in this guidance affects the legal obligations of education settings with regard to health and safety and public health.
 Education settings must continue to adhere to all such duties when implementing this guidance.
-Under the Coronavirus Act 2020, they must have regard to the advice relating to COVID-19 from the Chief Medical Officer for Northern Ireland.
 In the event of any conflict between any applicable legislation (including health and safety legislation) and this guidance, the applicable legislation must prevail.

-Schools should ensure they are familiar with the latest information on measures to limit the spread of COIVD-19 including the symptoms and steps to be taken when an individual or individuals in a school are identified as being confirmed cases of COVID-19.
-These are regularly updated and are detailed on the PHA website.
+Schools should ensure they are familiar with the latest information on measures to limit the spread of COVID including the main identified symptoms and steps to be taken when an individual or individuals in a school are identified as being confirmed cases of COVID 19.

 Use of the Guidance